 You are responsible for contacting two references and asking them to submit a letter by April 1 at https://bit.ly/2rofamT.
 Select individuals who can speak to your accomplishments and professional potential.
 Letters from friends or relatives are not appropriate.
 If reference letters are deemed inappropriate or falsified, your application will not be considered.
 CALS reserves the right to contact references directly to verify information.
 Applicants are responsible for ensuring that their references submit letters.
 Incomplete applications will not be considered.
 Questions?
 Call 352-392-1963 or email chcarr@ufl.edu.

+Hi David.
+Thanks for sharing your writing with me.
+My comments are a bit wordy but I wanted to make sure I explained my thought process as best I could.
+This is a great start to your grant application and if you have any question about my comments or you want another set of eyes to help you edit as this gets closer to being submitted please let me know, I would love to help!

 Academic research (2,000 character requirement w/spaces)